withastro/docs/src/pages/en/core-concepts/framework-components.md

 ### `client:load`

 Start importing the component JS at page load.

-Hydrate the component when import completes.
+💡 *Useful for immediately-visible UI elements that need to be interactive as soon as possible.*

 ### `client:idle`

-Start importing the component JS as soon as main thread is free (uses [requestIdleCallback()][mdn-ric]).
-Hydrate the component when import completes.
+Start importing the component JS as soon as main thread is free.

+💡 *Useful for items that don't need to be immediately interactive.*

 ### `client:visible`

-Start importing the component JS as soon as the element enters the viewport (uses [IntersectionObserver][mdn-io]).
-Hydrate the component when import completes.
+Start importing the component JS as soon as the element enters the viewport.

 💡 *Useful for content lower down on the page.*

 ### `client:media={QUERY}`

-Start importing the component JS as soon as the browser matches the given media query (uses [matchMedia][mdn-mm]).
-Hydrate the component when import completes.
+Start importing the component JS as soon as the browser matches the given media query.

-💡 *Useful for sidebar toggles, or other elements that should only display on mobile or desktop devices.*
+💡 *Useful for sidebar toggles, or other elements that might be used only for certain screen sizes.*

 ### `client:only=" "`

-Start importing the component JS at page load and hydrate when the import completes, similar to `client:load`.
+Start importing the component JS at page load, similar to `client:load`.

- >⚠️ The component will be **skipped** at build time, and should specify which renderer to use from the array in your [`astro.config.mjs` configuration](/en/reference/configuration-reference))
+ >⚠️ This component will be **skipped** at build time, and to assist the client, you should specify which renderer to use from the array in your [`astro.config.mjs` configuration](/en/reference/configuration-reference).
  >
  > e.g. `<client:only="react" />` or `<client:only="my-custom-renderer" />`